 - More details on where the issue lies within the request.

 You can click a specific issue to access the relevant request component.

-If your issue relates to another element, navigate to your API by clicking APIs in the app sidebar, then select your API from the list.
-Open the tab containing the element you want to see issues for (either Develop, Test or Observe).
+If your issue relates to another element, navigate to your API by clicking APIs in the app sidebar, then select an API version from the list.
+Open the tab containing the element you want to see issues for (either Overview, Test or Monitoring).

 You will see a status indicating whether issues have been found during validation next to the element.
 If there are issues, view them by clicking Issues found > View issues.
 This will take you to a page on the web dashboard summarizing validation issues.